Advanced Composition & Camera Movement: Pro Shots

 Color Contrast

-Complementary colors (blue/orange, green/red) or warm/cool tones.
+Complementary colors (blue/orange, green/red) or warm/cool tones strategically juxtaposed.

 Size/Scale Contrast